590411/Sales-Analysis-using-SQL/README.md

  ### Data sources
  ---

-*Company  Data  ,the dataset use for this analysis is  WIWO DW .
+*Company  Data  ,the dataset use for this analysis is  WIWO DW from the company database .
 As alternative wow folder that conatin the fact and the dimenion tables in excel can be use*

 ### Tools
 ---